StefGvxds/NGAC-Blockchain/README.md

 Input Data for DApp
 -------
 The DApp includes an algorithm for detecting privileges based on user-defined policies.
-Below are the characteristics, privileges, assignments, and associations resulting from the above image.
+Below are the attributes, privileges, assignments, and associations resulting from the above image.

-Characteristics:
+Attributes:
 - User: User1
 - User: User2
 - Group: Group1